Plumbers, Gasfitters

 To qualify, your vehicle must include:

-A means of loading water into the vehicle securely and in a way that does not contaminate that water
+- A means of loading water into the vehicle securely and in a way that does not contaminate that water

-A water supply system that stores and conveys water in a secure manner that prevents contamination of the water
+- A water supply system that stores and conveys water in a secure manner that prevents contamination of the water

-A wastewater system that both stores and collects greywater and blackwater securely and hygienically
+- A wastewater system that both stores and collects greywater and blackwater securely and hygienically

-A ventilation system that removes odours from the motor vehicle and minimises the extent to which foul air and gases can enter the motor vehicle
+- A ventilation system that removes odours from the motor vehicle and minimises the extent to which foul air and gases can enter the motor vehicle

-A sink that is installed safely and drains to the wastewater system’s tank
+- A sink that is installed safely and drains to the wastewater system’s tank

-Rubbish storage that is secure and fit for purpose
+- Rubbish storage that is secure and fit for purpose

-A means of disposing of wastewater hygienically to an appropriate outfall.
+- A means of disposing of wastewater hygienically to an appropriate outfall

 My vehicle has a portable toilet.
 Will that still qualify?

-How long is the new certification valid for?
+How long is the certification valid for?

 Self-containment certification is valid for up to four years, as long as your vehicle continues to meet the self-containment requirements during that time.